Posted on Friday, 20th August 2010 by Grace Massa Langlois

 - Pour batter into prepared baking tin and bake for about 30 minutes, until the centre feels almost set, do not over-bake.

-Tags: after school treat, afternoon tea, bars, brownies, chocolate, chocolate dessert, cookie bars, dessert, desserts, food, food photography, food photos, hazelnut, individual dessert, individual desserts, quick desserts, small cakes, squares
+Tags: after school treat, afternoon tea, bars, brownies, chocolate, chocolate brownies, chocolate dessert, chocolate desserts, cookie bars, cookie squares, cookies bars, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, hazelnut, individual dessert, individual desserts, quick desserts, small cakes, squares